SoulcodeAgency/vscode-unwanted-extensions/README.md

 * **Deprecating** specific extensions for a workspace
 * Also handling **SemVer** with extensions is a topic

-Until then, its not easy to handle it.
+Until then, it's not easy to handle it.
 This extension tries to improve the experience for developers.

 ## 🧩 Features